 Changes are easier to make with PoE lighting as well.
 If you want to add a fixture, you can daisy-chain it to an existing node instead of running a new cable all the way back to the data closet.
 It does not matter how you want to control the new fixture or where the new fixture goes as it does not disrupt any of the devices before or after it on a daisy chain.
 And if you have a device in the middle of a daisy chain that you want to group with other devices or luminaires, you can simply change its grouping in the software using its unique IP address instead of disconnecting or moving the targeted device.

-It is also possible to incorporate emergency lighting into a PoE installation, but this generally requires a separate electrical system to connect luminaire to battery and for the maintained charging of batteries.
+It is also possible to incorporate emergency lighting into a PoE installation, and with Igor’s UL924 certification, you can use your PoE lighting platform to meet this code.
+In the past, emergency lighting generally required a separate electrical system to connect luminaire to battery and for the maintained charging of batteries.
 See also: Q&A of the Day – Emergency Lighting.

 For more information from Igor about PoE systems, click here.

 To read other questions answered by the technical team at Igor click here.